Home Culture 33 Businesses to Check Out in Hoboken’s Monroe Center for the Arts

 0 FacebookTwitterPinterestEmail

 In an area with so much artistic opportunity, Hudson County is a highly sought-after location for entrepreneurs and growing businesses.
-And, with such a bustling artistic community, it’s no wonder Hoboken had to create a center strictly dedicated to local artists — enter the Monroe Center for the Arts.
-This locale opened in 2011 at 720 Monroe Street and remains a convenient space for residents all over the city.
-It has two main buildings which add up to about 180,000 square feet of artist studios, offices, and retail space home to over 90 businesses.
-The most recent owners, Basad Realty, renovated the center to adapt to Hoboken’s growing business community.
-The Monroe Center features some of the most unique Hoboken-based companies and we’re giving you a look inside its standout spaces.
+With such a bustling artistic community, it’s no wonder Hoboken had to create a center strictly dedicated to local artists — enter the Monroe Center for the Arts.
+This locale, which features some of the most unique Hoboken-based companies, opened in 2011 at 720 Monroe Street and remains a convenient space for residents all over the city.
+It has two main buildings, which add up to about 180,000 square feet of artist studios, offices, and retail space home to over 90 businesses.
+Its current owners, Basad Realty, renovated the center to adapt to Hoboken’s growing business community.
 Read on to learn about what’s inside Hoboken’s Monroe Center for Arts.

 monroe center inside